 He left dishes streaked with slimy grease and caked with rotting food in the kitchen sink.
 In the lounge were half-eaten biscuits on saucers, paired with mouldering tea bags.
 And every flat surface was dusted with crumbs.

-Boris had priorities.
-He had no wife, nor kids, and menial domestic tasks stole time from him discreetly delivering projects for the world’s electronics and manufacturing giants.
+Boris was a builder.
+He had no wife, no kids, and menial domestic tasks stole time from him discreetly delivering must-have gadgets for the electronics and manufacturing giants to distribute around the world.

 As far as the pests went, he could handle the ants and cockroaches, what he called the six-leggers.
-A boot heel or a shot of pesticide would curl them into crunchy raisins.
+A boot heel or a shot of pesticide would do them in.

-The four-leggers — the mice and rats — were different.
-They were smart, stayed hidden.
+But the four-leggers – the mice and rats – were different.
+They were smart, they stayed hidden.
 And while they hid, they skritch, skritch, skritched in the walls, gnashed their teeth in the ceiling, and squeaked defiantly from the shadows.

 The sounds were driving him mad.

-This zombie-like state was typical when Boris gave his big brain permission to solve a problem.
-Behind his blank, bespectacled stare, blueprint diagrams scribbled out wildly in the languages of electrical engineering, physics, and biomechanics until a working version came to life.
+At his workstation, this zombie-like state was typical when Boris was hatching a new idea.
+Behind his blank, bespectacled stare, diagrams scribbled out wildly in the languages of electrical engineering, physics, and biomechanics until a working version came to life.

 Suddenly he snapped back to focus, and a smile crept over his face.